mcdonnelldean/eso-pad-merchant/README.md

 # PadMerchant
 > an Elder Scrolls Online addon

-PadMerchant is a wrapper addon for ESO and MasterMerchant.
-It allows MasterMerchant's data to be displayed on the ESO Gamepad UI.
+PadMerchant is a wrapper addon for ESO and Tamriel Trade Centre.
+It allows Tamriel Trade Centre's data to be displayed on the ESO Gamepad UI.

 ## Usage
 PadMerchant can be installed manually from Github or via [ESOUI][1] or their [Minion Addon Manager][2].